e-choness/pro-c-sharp/README.md

 |  | `GameValidator` | A service that validates game copy information. |
 |  | `StandardMessager` | A service that holds application messages |
 |  | `WishlistRecorder` | A service that record game copy information to a wishlist |

-### Take Away

-In this case IMessageSender is decoupling Texter and Mailer from their dependencies for Retailer.
-When creating a new instance of Retailer, Both Mailer and Texter can be used for its constructor, no need to override or modify the class directly and worry about modifying the other parts of the program ending up break anything.